I'll Find You

 "I'll Find You" is a song by American rapper Lecrae featuring American singer and songwriter Tori Kelly.
 It was written by the artists alongside Natalie Sims, Sasha Sloan, John Mitchell, and producers DJ Frank E and Danny Majic.
 The song was released through Reach Records on June 9, 2017, as the third single from his eighth studio album All Things Work Together.
 The song is composed in the key of A-flat major and has a tempo of 135 beats per minute.
 The song was certified Platinum by the RIAA on February 26, 2020, after selling a million units.
+It was certified Gold by RMNZ on May 8, 2025.

 Background

 In a statement announcing the new song, Lecrae explained the inspiration behind it, saying: "Life is a precious gift.
 A gift we often take for granted until it is threatened.
 Pain can be a haunting reminder to appreciate every waking moment.
 So we wrote a song to share our hope in the midst of that pain.
 At the time of this song's composition, some of our loved ones were battling cancer.
 We wanted to encourage them to hold on and tell them we are here waiting, hoping, praying, and fighting with them.
 Some have been released from their pain forever, others are still fighting.
 Hold on."